 Jim was born and raised in Media.
 In 1993, he married his high school sweetheart, Evangelene.
 Some would know her better as "Angel."
 In 1999, they had a son, James the 5th.
 Yes they were James Brown before James Brown.
 A little while after that they started a business called Salon Evangelene.

+Jim has spent most of his career helping people with disabilities earn a paycheck.
+He believes that everyone who is able to work has a responsibility to work.
 Over the last several years Windfall has been changing their focus from facility based work programs to competitive employment in the community.
-A goal of mins is for the name Windfall Industries to be known for providing opportunities for people with disabilities and providing excellent service to all groups. businesses and people.
+A goal of Jim's is for the name Windfall Industries to be known for providing opportunities for people with disabilities and providing excellent service to all groups. businesses and people.